 - I also click on the Cloud icon in the top right-hand corner of the screen and choose ‘Pause Syncing’.
 I click on ‘Resume Syncing’ when an editing session is complete and I am left with just the hero images from my shoot.

-- Insert SD card from camera into a Lightening to SD Card Camera Reader
+- Insert SD card from camera into a Lightening SD Card Camera Reader or USB-C SD Card Reader (latest iPad Pro).

 - Select all the images you want to edit and then hit the Add Photos in the blue bar at the bottom of the screen.

-- Review, Edit and Rate the photos in the Album (Reject any images that you do not want to keep in the Lightroom Catalog).
-Remember that Lightroom will sync any file left in the Album when your resume syncing to your Creative Cloud account (if you have a Wi-Fi connection).
+- Review, Edit and Rate the photos in the Album.
+‘Reject’ any images that you do not want to keep in the Lightroom Catalog if you are trying to avoid uploading too many images to the Adobe Creative Cloud (Creative Cloud subscribers who have only 20GB of storage).
+Remember that Lightroom will sync any file left in the Album when your resume syncing to your Creative Cloud account (if you have a Wi-Fi connection.

-- When you have returned home connect the iPad Pro to your computer and import the Raw files into Photos.
+- When you have returned home connect the iPad Pro to your computer and import the Raw files into Apple’s Photos Application on the computer.

 - Import images into Lightroom or Archive to an External Drive/RAID (remember that the edited images that remained in your Lightroom Catalog on your iPad will automatically be shared/downloaded to Lightroom Classic on your computer.
 Just remember that the default location for these Raw images controlled in Preferences > Lightroom Sync